Vendicated/Vencord/README.md

 - BypassDND by Inbestigator
 - CleanChannelName by AutumnVN
 - ColorMessage by Kyuuhachi
-- CopyEmojiAsFormattedString (CopyEmojiAsString) by HAPPY_ENDERMAN and VISHNYA_NET_CHERESHNYA
 - CopyUserMention by Cortex and castdrian
-- CustomAppIcons by HAPPY_ENDERMAN and SerStars
+- CustomAppIcons by Happy Enderman and SerStars
 - CustomScreenShare by KawaiianPizza
 - DNDWhilePlaying by thororen
 - DoNotLeak by Perny